Click on the links below to learn more about the Journal of Managerial Issues.

 Readers' comments on articles appearing in the Journal of Managerial Issues are welcome and will be considered for publication in the correspondence section.
 Such comments must be limited to 1,000 words; any replies from authors must be similarly limited.

-Review Philosophy & Process
+Review Philosophy and Process

 The JMI seeks to publish quality empirical, theoretical and methodological papers in business management research.
 The overriding criterion for publication in the JMI is knowledge gained about the theory of organizations and the practices of management.
 The JMI is intended to foster research from a variety of business school and related disciplines.
 As such, it is open to, and indeed encourages, a wide range of emerging methods, conceptual approaches and substantive problem areas within the domain of business behavior.
 The goal is to make the JMI an open-minded, fair and receptive vehicle for quality business research, regardless of the method, theory, or disciplinary origin.
 The editorial review process is the mechanism through which that goal can be achieved or thwarted.